paulstothard/helpful_links/README.md

 * [Automate the Boring Stuff with Python](https://automatetheboringstuff.com) - Practical programming for total beginners.
 * [R for Data Science](https://r4ds.had.co.nz) - Learn how to get your data into R, get it into the most useful structure, transform it, visualize it and model it.
+* [The Modern JavaScript Tutorial](https://javascript.info) - From the basics to advanced topics with simple, but detailed explanations.
 * [ziishaned/learn-regex](https://github.com/ziishaned/learn-regex) - Learn regex the easy way.

 ## Raw sequence data